fabriqnetwork/specular/clients/geth/specular/README.md

 This ensures the account nonce cache in MetaMask is cleared.

 Now, you can use the pre-funded account to send transactions.
-For example, you can send 1 ETH from the sequencer account to the validator account on L2.

 After an L2 transaction, in the Hardhat node console, observe the resultant transactions occuring on L1:
 - sequencer calls `appendTxBatch` to sequence transaction
 - sequencer calls `createAssertion` to create disputable assertion
-- validator calls `advanceStake` after validating the assertion
 - sequencer calls `confirmFirstUnresolvedAssertion` to confirm the assertion after every stakers staked on the assertion

-*Make sure that sequencer node and validator node are all started before sending any transaction to L2.*
+*Make sure that sequencer node is started before sending any transaction to L2.*

 ### Scenario Parameters